Interview and career advice for software engineer candidates from Talent Inc.'s CTO, Michael Henderson.

-If a candidate shows up to an interview dressed inappropriately, it leads me to believe that he or she might not be sensitive to the social norms this role will require.
-While it’s not a deal breaker, it will give me pause if the candidate seems to be oblivious to the situation.
+If a candidate shows up to a technical interview dressed inappropriately, it leads me to believe that he or she might not be sensitive to the social norms this role will require.
+While it's not a deal breaker, it will give me pause if the candidate seems to be oblivious to the situation.

 Q. Any other parting words of wisdom?

 A. If you tend to get pre-interview jitters, try exercising the morning of the interview to burn off some of that nervous energy.
 Even a long walk to collect your thoughts and mentally prepare for your upcoming software engineering interview can make a world of difference.
 Oh, and Talent Inc. is hiring, so send us your resume!

 Looking to brush up on your interview skills, but don't know where to start?
 Try our interview-coaching services today!

 - How to Explain Getting Fired From a Job During an Interview